Commitments and Contingencies

-We sponsor defined contribution plans for qualifying employees, including a 401(k) Plan in the United States to which we make matching contributions of 50% of participating employee contributions.
-Our total matching contribution to the 401(k) Plan was $1.4 million and $0.7 million for the three months ended October 31, 2021 and 2020, respectively, and $6.1 million and $3.7 million for the nine months ended October 31, 2021 and 2020, respectively.
+We sponsor defined contribution plans for qualifying employees, including a 401(k) plan in the United States to which we make matching contributions of 50% of participating employee contributions.
+Our total matching contribution to the 401(k) Plan for the three months ended April 30, 2021 and 2020 was $3.1 million and $1.9 million, respectively.

 From time to time, we may be involved in lawsuits, claims, investigations, and proceedings, consisting of intellectual property, commercial, employment, and other matters, which arise in the ordinary course of business.
 In accordance with ASC 450, Contingencies, we make a provision for a liability when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.

 We warrant to customers that our platform will operate substantially in accordance with its specifications.
-Historically, no significant costs have been incurred related to product warranties.
-Based on such historical experience, the probability of incurring such costs in the future is deemed remote.
+Historically, no significant costs have been incurred related to product warranties and the probability of incurring such costs in the future is deemed remote.
 As such, no accruals for product warranty costs have been made.